ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a phishing scam!
+Because he lost his domain in a cyber attack!

 2. Why did the computer catch a cold?
-It left its Windows open!
+Because it forgot to wear its firewall!

-3. Why did the cybersecurity expert bring a ladder to work?
-To scale the firewall!
+3. Why was the software engineer always so calm?
+Because he knew how to CTRL + ALT + DELETE his stress!

-4. Why did the programmer quit his job?
-Because he didn't get arrays!
+4. Why did the cybersecurity expert bring a ladder to work?
+Because he heard the security at the office was top-notch and wanted to climb up to see for himself!

 [
-Wed Sep 13 01:07:39 UTC 2023
+Thu Sep 14 01:05:47 UTC 2023
  ]